mujacm/fun_with_p5js/README.md

 These repositories are made by MUJ ACM S-Chap to help developers like you get started with Open Source.

 ## In This Repository
 In this repository we are using P5js to make some fun projects.
-To start with we have added tensorflows posenet into our P5 sketch using ML5.
+To start with we have added Tensorflow's posenet into our P5 sketch using ML5.
 The current sketch tracks your eyes and nose, then draw shapes on it.
-We have also added a sample sketch which uses FFT( Fast Fourier Transform ) an analysis algorithm that isolates individual audio frequencies within a waveform and then plots a design based on pitch.
+We have also added a sample sketch which uses FFT(Fast Fourier Transform ) an analysis algorithm that isolates individual audio frequencies within a waveform and then plots a design based on pitch.
 You can add more sketch.js file like these in contributions folder.

 ## Reference